wayne391/ddsp-minimal-template/README.md

 ## Samples

-The results is not satisfactory for lack of training data and data cleansing.
+Current results are not satisfactory enough for lack of training data and data cleansing.
+But it did sound like violin :rofl:.

 ![](assets/22100_rec.png)
 * [audio samples](assets)